pkgw/website/content/2023/divio-documentation-system/index.md

 available?
 Once we’ve thought about those questions, hopefully we’ll have clarity about which kinds of projects — writing documentation, making videos, shouting in the street — are called for.
-Depending on the amount of resources available, we may or may not cover the four Divio quadrants in our written materials, but hopefully we’ll at least be consciously choosing what we *do* provide.
+Depending on the amount of resources available, we may or may not cover the four Diátaxis quadrants in our written materials, but hopefully we’ll at least be consciously choosing what we *do* provide.